 Paul Lesch (PhD), teaches film and history at the University of Luxembourg and the Miami University John E. Dolibois European Center in Luxembourg.
 He is the director of the documentary film Call Her Madam (Samsa Film, 1997) on the American diplomat and party-giver Perle Mesta.
 He is the author, among others, of Heim ins Ufa-Reich?
 NS-Filmpolitik und die Rezeption deutscher Filme in Luxemburg 1933-1944 (WVT, Trier 2002) and In the Name of Public Order and Morality.
 Cinema Control and Film Censorship in Luxembourg 1895-2005 (CNA, 2005) and he has contributed articles to publications such as Three Spotlights on Hitch (Cinémathèque de la Ville de Luxembourg, 1999); Wallflower Critical Guide.
 Contemporary British and Irish Film Directors (Wallflower 2001); René Deltgen. eine Schauspielerkarriere (CNA, 2002); Cinema and the Swastika.
 The international Expansion of Third Reich Cinema (ed. by Roel Vande Winkel and David Welch, Palgrave, 2007); Travelling Cinema in Europe (ed. by Martin Loiperdinger, Stroemfeld/Roter Stern, 2008); Stellar Encounters.
 Stardom in Popular European Cinema (Ed. by Tytti Soila, John Libbey Publishing, 2009) and Unmögliche Liebe.
 Asta Nielsen, ihr Kino (Verlag Filmarchiv Austria, 2009).
 He has also written for international journals such as Film History, Historical Journal of Film, Radio and Television and Cinema & Cie.
 In 2010/11 he co-curated the exhibition Hugo Gernsback.
 An Amazing Story.

 Cynthia J. Miller is a cultural anthropologist, specializing in popular culture and visual media, and her writing has appeared in a wide range of journals and anthologies across the disciplines.
 She has been named a Kansas Humanities Council Scholar, a Research Fellow of the Will Rogers Memorial, and Fellow of the Boston Historical Society.
-Her recent awards include the 2012 Jim Welsh Prize for Achievement in Adaptation Studies and the 2013 Peter C. Rollins Book Award in Popular Culture Studies.
+Her awards include the 2012 Jim Welsh Prize for Achievement in Adaptation Studies and the 2013 Peter C. Rollins Book Award in Popular Culture Studies.
 Cynthia has also produced several visual media exhibitions, including “Images from the Streets: The Homeless Photography Project” and “Underground Art: Art and Poetry by Boston’s Homeless,” which have been featured on ABC’s “Chronicle.”
-Cynthia serves as series editor for the Rowman & Littlefield Publishing Group’s Film and History series and is on the editorial boards of the Journal of Popular Television, the Bloomsbury Press Guides to Contemporary Directors series, and the Encyclopedia of Women and Popular Culture.
-She is also the editor of the following volumes: Too Bold for the Box Office: A Study in Mockumentary (Wayne State UP), Steaming into a Victorian Future: A Steampunk Anthology (with Julie Taddeo; Scarecrow Press), Cadets, Rangers, and Junior Space Men: Televised “Rocketman” Series of the 1950s and Their Fans (with A. Bowdoin Van Riper; Palgrave-MacMillan), Undead in the West: Vampires, Zombies, Mummies and Ghosts on the Cinematic Frontier and Undead in the West II: They Just Keep Coming (both with A. Bowdoin Van Riper, Scarecrow Press), Border Visions: Identity and Diaspora in Film (with Jakub Kazecki and Karen A. Ritzenhoff, Scarecrow Press), and International Westerns: Re-Locating the Frontier (Scarecrow Press).
-Publications: Click here
+Cynthia serves as series editor for the Rowman & Littlefield Publishing Group’s Film and History series and is on the editorial boards of the Journal of Popular Culture, the Journal of Popular Television, and the Bloomsbury Press Guides to Contemporary Directors series.
+She is also the editor of seventeen scholarly volumes focused on the interplay of film and society, as well as two forthcoming volumes and over 70 articles.

 Katharina Niemeyer is professor for Media Theory at the University of Quebec in Montreal (UQAM, The Media School).
 From 2012 to 2017 she used to be an Associate Professor at the French Press Institute and member of the Centre for Interdisciplinary Research and Analysis of the Media (CARISM).
 She holds a Master in European Media Culture (Bauhaus University Weimar and University of Lyon 2) and a certificate of further education (DEA) in information and communication studies (Lyon2, Lyon 3 and ENS-LSH).
 Until July 2012, she worked as a lecturer and researcher at the University of Geneva, where she also obtained her Ph.D. in media and communication studies in 2009.
 Within a transnational and intercultural perspective, she is particularly interested in media theory, the relations of analogue and digital media and communication, memory and history, (media-) events and their commemoration/re-enactments (fictional and non-fictional media productions and arts), media and terrorism, nostalgia and its mediated forms.
 Katharina edited the volume “Media and Nostalgia – Yearning for the past, present and future” (Palgrave Macmillan, Memory Studies Series, 2014).
 In 2011 she published “De la chute du mur de Berlin au 11 Septembre 2001.
 Le journal télévisé, les mémoires collectives et l’écriture de l’histoire”.
 In 2015 she co-founded the International Media and Nostalgia Network.
 Katharina Niemeyer translated texts of Jean Baudrillard and Bernard Miège.